rshafto/Software_Specialties/README.md

 ### Headers

-To add headers to your projects run add_headers.py  It'll drop it on every file.
+To add headers to your projects run add_headers.py in root.
+It'll drop it on every file that doesn't already have a header.